unreadablewxy/fs-curator/README.md

 The curator deals in files and directories.
 It monitors directories for changes and presents files where they need to based on a processing pipeline you define.

 * 100% native program written in C++20 with the resource efficiency you'd expect
-* Watches directories for files and directories to ingest files
+* Monitors multiple paths for directories & files to injest
 * Incrementally dedupe files as they are added
 * Murmur3 hash based binary level deduplication
-* PHash perceptual deduplication
+* PHash perceptual deduplication for images
-* Integrated FFMPEG thumbnailer
+* Integrated FFMPEG thumbnailer for images & videos
 * Groups "related" files that were added together
 * Regex based renaming capabilities (with named capture groups)
 * Transform files by invoking other programs (un-archiving, re-encoding, etc)